Mafika-Mahlobo/tshimologong-project/README.md

 - [Usage](#Usage)

 ## Introduction
-This project was built as part of a assessment to prove basic programming principles.
+This project was built as part of an assessment to prove basic programming principles.
 Visit my Linkedin provile [here](https://www.linkedin.com/in/mafika-mahlobo-719a9a164/).

 ## Dependencies
 - Flask: Web framework for Python
 - jQuery: JavaScript library for simplifying HTML DOM traversal and manipulation
-- MYSQL Sever
+- MYSQL Server
 - python-dotenv
-- Other Python Dependancies as listed in requirements.txt
+- Other Python Dependencies as listed in requirements.txt

 ## Installation

-1. You need to have python3 installed on you machine.
+1. You need to have python3 installed on your machine.

-2. Download and install MYSQL (*folow prompt to creaet a user account*).
+2. Download and install MYSQL (*follow the prompt to create a user account*).

 3. Create a .env file in the root folder and save your MYSQL details as shown below.